ibm-cloud-docs/assistant-data/dialog-methods.md

 - The `#General_Ending` intent is present.
 - The confidence score of the `#General_Ending` intent is over 80%.
-- The `#General_Ending` intent is one of the top 2 intents in the intents array.
+- The `#General_Ending` intent is one of the top two intents in the intents array.

 ```bash
 intents.containsIntent("General_Ending", 0.8, 2)